yuretz/FreeAwait/README.md

     ```

 ## ASP.NET extensions
-After adding a reference to `FreeAwait.Extensions.AspNetCore` and a usual `using FreeAwait` directive, add the following line to your dependency registration code in `Program.cs`, like this:
+After adding a reference to [`FreeAwait.Extensions.AspNetCore` from NuGet](https://www.nuget.org/packages/FreeAwait.Extensions.AspNetCore/) and a usual `using FreeAwait` directive, add the following line to your dependency registration code in `Program.cs`, like this:
 ```csharp
 builder.Services.AddFreeAwait();
 ```